Research advancing the common good

 Suzanne Mulligan

-Suzanne Mulligan is one of four new scholars joining the Center for Social Concerns this fall.
+Suzanne Mulligan is one of four new scholars joining the Institute for Social Concerns this fall.
 Mulligan is a moral theologian whose work engages the application of Catholic social doctrine to housing, gender-based violence, and human trafficking.
 She earned her Ph.D. in moral theology and a licentiate in sacred theology from St. Patrick’s Pontifical University in Maynooth, Ireland.
 She later joined the faculty at Maynooth, most recently serving as dean of postgraduate studies, a lecturer in moral theology, and editor of the Irish Theological Quarterly.

-“I am looking forward to taking up my new post at the Center for Social Concerns.
+“I am looking forward to taking up my new post at the Institute for Social Concerns.
 It gives me the opportunity to work in a dynamic, creative environment alongside colleagues from different academic disciplines who share a deep concern for social justice and the common good,” Mulligan said.

 Mulligan, a professor of the practice, has a forthcoming book, Dwelling and Dignity, due out this winter.
 Amongst other things, she will co-direct the Catholic Social Tradition Minor with Professor Margie Pfeil.